Prescriptions

 • By post – send it to us with a stamped addressed envelope and we’ll post it back to you.

-Please Remember:
+Please note:

-• Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account..
+• Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.

 Medication Reviews